AthX Logo← Back to Blog

 Double up: referrals + March promo

-Refer a friend before April 5 — when they fund with $100+, you can both earn free shares through the referral program, in addition to the limited-time up to $1000 FREE Shares launch offer (terms apply).
+Refer a friend before April 5 — when they fund with $100+, you can both earn free shares through the referral program, in addition to the limited-time up to $500 in Free shares launch offer (terms apply).

 Explore AthX trading pages